 As part of this course, skill demonstrations will be provided and the students will have an opportunity to practice these skills in a laboratory setting.
-Skill performance evaluations will be conducted on each student to determine skill proficiency and are graded as Satisfactory/Unsatisfactory.
+Skill performance evaluations will be conducted on each student to determine skill proficiency by both peers and instructors.
+Skill performance will be graded on a 100% scale.
 All Skills must be performed satisfactorily before the student will be allowed to perform skills in the clinical setting.
 Completion of this requirement is mandatory for progression in this course.